SilverNine/spring-boot-graceful-shutdown/README.md

 Limitations
 -----------

-Currently this project only supports Tomcat as embedded web container for Spring Boot.
+1. Currently this project only supports Tomcat as embedded web container for Spring Boot. ( Undertow and/or Jetty are not yet supported. )
-Undertow and/or Jetty are not yet supported.
+2. org.springframework.boot:spring-boot-starter-actuator is required

 Installation